 - Bake the muffins.
 375ºF for 25-30 minutes.
-28 minutes worked well for mine.
+Twenty-eight minutes worked well for me.
 Transfer to a cooling rack after 5-10 minutes.
 Cool completely or until they're still slightly warm.

 - Storage.
 Keep these double chocolate muffins stored in an airtight container for up to 3 days.
-3 months if kept double wrapped and stored in the freezer.
+Three months if kept double-wrapped and stored in the freezer.
 Thaw overnight, then reheat in the microwave for a few minutes.

 I used standard muffin or cupcake liners for this double chocolate muffins recipe which yielded up to 16 muffins.
 You can also use the tulip style wrapper (seen with my lemon blueberry streusel muffins and bakery style chocolate chip muffins) which will yield you 12 muffins.